GabrielPrzybysz/gabeblog/_posts/2023-09-01-behindthescenes.markdown

 It's important to highlight that all information shared herein has been disclosed only after the identified vulnerabilities were remedied.
 The intent is always to foster a safer and more secure online environment for all users of the "AskFlow" application.

 Should you have any questions or concerns regarding this notice or the subsequent content, please do not hesitate to get in touch for further discussion.
+I didn't participate in any phase of development, I'm only doing security testing.

 ## Introduction